There’s an awful lot about caffeine in the media these days, isn’t there?

-A cycle starts to evolve – and up and down cycle that’s bound to make you more tired, more wired, more unbalanced.
+A cycle starts to occur – and up and down cycle that’s bound to make you more tired, more wired, and more unbalanced.

 We have to remember that the adrenal glands have a variety of functions; one is that they also help maintain levels of sex hormones as a woman transitions through life.
 They play a critical role, particularly during the perimenopausal years as ovarian function tapers off.

 These small glands can only do so much, and if they are constantly being called on to produce stress hormones, then keeping the sex hormones in balance may be compromised.
 Those extra caffeine boosts might very well be affecting your hormonal balance, which can lead to a whole range of other uncomfortable symptoms.

 Many women are very surprised to learn that there is data proving caffeine is a highly active metabolic agent which impacts both adrenal imbalance and insulin resistance.
 It is very common for women to have both – and it’s so important to address both to ensure your body moves back into balance!

 When you are under stress (either real or perceived!), higher cortisol levels will cause more glucose to be released.
 When this happens, your pancreas increases its insulin output to help get all that glucose into your cells.

 Studies show that in women who are already insulin resistant, the caffeine will exaggerate their insulin and glucose response.
 So, a morning cup of coffee may explain the dip in energy and fuzzy thinking you experience in the afternoon!
 This is especially true if you add sugar or creamers to your coffee.